 |Combination||Good X||Good Y|

-From the table, at point A, we can see that the consumer is ready to exchange 3 units of Good Y for 1 extra unit of Good X. Therefore, at this stage, the consumer’s Marginal Rate of Substitution of X for Y is 3.
+From the table, at point A, we can see that the consumer is ready to exchange three units of Good Y for one additional unit of Good X. Therefore, at this stage, the consumer’s Marginal Rate of Substitution of X for Y is three.

 The MRS of X for Y represents the amount of Y which the consumer has to give up for the gain of one additional unit of X so that his or her level of his or her utility (satisfaction) remains the same.
 We assume that any of the five combinations in the table have the same level of utility.

 For example, if the consumer goes from D to E, then the marginal rate of substitution becomes 1.

 Marginal Rate of Substitution Formula